Ishan-Kanishka/Ishan-Kanishka.github.io/README.md

-# Ishan Kanishka - Professional Portfolio
+# Ishan Kanishka - Professional Portfolio (I honestley vibe coded the whole thing)

 A modern, responsive portfolio website designed to showcase your skills and attract potential employers and clients.
 Built with a clean multi-page structure for easy maintenance.